EmilyMarkowitz-NOAA/BestScriptingPractices/README.md

 Directory

 We selected “Existing Directory” since we already have one.
-It is known as our parent directory and what I have been refering to as “./” in the directory name.
+It is known as our parent directory and what I have been referring to as “./” in the directory name.

 Projects manifest themselves, more or less, as fancy folders where R has